-- 1. Identify the role human resources management has in the Business Industry. - 2.
-Demonstrate the ability to research constantly changing government regulations. - 3.
-Demonstrate the ability to apply analytical methods to business and ethical situations. - 4.
-Demonstrate basic skills used in day to day operation of a common human resource office, such as written communication, data collections, and payroll procedures. - 5.
-Model those attributes necessary for gainful employment in the field of human resources.
+- Identify the role human resources management has in the Business Industry. - Demonstrate the ability to research constantly changing government regulations. - Demonstrate the ability to apply analytical methods to business and ethical situations. - Demonstrate basic skills used in day to day operation of a common human resource office, such as written communication, data collections, and payroll procedures. - Model those attributes necessary for gainful employment in the field of human resources.

-REQUIRE D COURSES UNITS
+REQUIRED COURSES U

 ACCT 9 Business Payroll Procedures 3

 ACCT 10A General Accounting 4

-GNBUS 6 Principles of Management 3
+GNBUS 6 Principles of Management

 GNBUS 8 Human Resource Management 3

 GNBUS 9 Organizational Management 3

 GNBUS 10 Introduction to Global Business 3

 GNBUS 21 Business Communications 3

 GNBUS 30 Business Computer Applications 3

 GNBUS 41 Computer Operating Systems 1

 GNBUS 48 Business Ethics 3

 GNBUS 53 Records Management 3

-TOTAL U NITS REQUIRED FOR DEGREE MAJOR 32

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional emerging computer applications, records management, and standard business procedures.
+Please see your counselor for additional information.